Capstone-42-quote-gen/ai-quote-generator/README.md

 - Creates images with the quote embedded on it using IMGIX and provides multiple template options to select their favorite.
 - Browse through popular (based on likes), latest, and by Tags (topic/voices)

-This was developed as our capstone project during the 2023 Deep Dive Full Stack Web Development Bootcamp (CNM Engenuity)
+This was developed as our capstone project during the 2023 Deep Dive Full Stack Web Development Bootcamp (CNM Ingenuity)